pv-appdev/msm-queries/README.md

 ### Instance methods to define

- - Given some director, let's call it `d`, `d.filmography` should return the rows in the movies table that belong to the director.
+ - Given any director, let's call it `d`, `d.filmography` should return the rows in the movies table that belong to the director.

     Remember, our models are accessible from anywhere in the Rails application — `lib/tasks`, `rails console`, and _even from within other models_.
 So, we can reference `Movie` from inside `Director`: